Post Doctoral Researcher, Department of Biology, University of Pennsylvania (2016 – present).

-Having grown up in the great lakes region much of my research is motivated by a desire to understand the rapid evolution, ecology, and physiology of freshwater organisms.
+Having grown up in the great lakes region I am motivated to understand the rapid evolution, ecology, and physiology of freshwater organisms.
 I mainly work in lakes, where populations are often discrete and eco-evolutionary processes occur in parallel in multiple locations within a landscape.

 Ecologist have studied the factors that regulate populations and shape ecological communities for over a century.
 One factor that was NOT traditionally considered is that rapid evolution could shape ecological dynamics.
 Many lab-based experiments have demonstrated that rapid evolution can dictate population dynamics, but there is little know about how common in natural ecosystems.
 My research in this area seeks to add ecological realism to understand when and how rapid evolution shapes ecology

 Bacteria play a crucial role in the physiology, ecology, and evolution of animals even if they are not transmitted or acquired across generations and the composition of affiliated microbial communities can impact host performance and relative fitness.
 Do microbiomes affect the evolutionary trajectories of host populations?
 Do host genotypes shape microbiome composition?
 How do these interactions influence the phenotypes, population dynamics, and evolutionary trajectories of host populations?

 Many fields of biology have tremendously benefitted from the increasing availability of whole genome data.
 Genetic data has become crucial to many areas of ecology, but whole genome data has not proven particularly beneficial.
 In this area of my research I seek to use whole genome data as a tool to increase the predictability of community ecology.